On this page

 - Depending on the efficacy and tolerance of the boosted protease inhibitor and ritonavir.

 - Do not administer to patients with severe hepatic impairment.

 - Administer with caution and monitor use in patients with haemophilia (increased bleeding) or mild to moderate hepatic impairment.

 - The adverse effects of ritonavir as a booster are also dependent on the boosted protease inhibitor.

 - May cause:

-• gastrointestinal disturbances, fatigue, headache, dizziness, paraesthesia, joint and muscle pain, hyperglycaemia, lipodystrophy, conduction disorders;
+- gastrointestinal disturbances, fatigue, headache, dizziness, paraesthesia, joint and muscle pain, taste disturbances, hyperglycaemia, hyperlipidaemia, lipodystrophy, conduction disorders;

-– Ritonavir reduces the efficacy of oral contraceptives.
+- Ritonavir reduces the efficacy of implants and oral contraceptives

 - Take with meals.

 - Tablets are not recommended in children < 14 kg.